NuDAQ/AI-Trigger-System/docs/Deliverables.md

 ## Introduction

 This version of the system receives 8 channels of 1 Gsa/s data.
-After inference, it internally compares CNN scores with the configured threshold, retains only events above threshold, and outputs the original waveform samples with a timestamp.
+After inference, it internally compares CNN scores with the configured threshold, retains only events above the threshold, and outputs the original waveform samples with a timestamp.
 The intended delivery model is a black-box CNN-trigger block with `CLK_ADC`, the clock arriving from the frontend ADC side, and `CLK_CNN`, the CNN inference clock.

 The delivered top-level interface has three groups: